Colorado Safe Routes to School Projects

 2016 SRTS Infrastructure Applications

-Contact the SRTS Program Manager at email@example.com if you would like to receive the application in Word format.
+Contact the SRTS program manager at [email protected] if you would like to receive the application in Word format.

 Funded Projects by School Locations.
 CDOT Regions 1-5.

 Click on the map to find schools and other organizations in Colorado that have received Safe Routes to School awards since 2005.
-The map is divided into CDOT Regions 1 through 5.
-Click on any location pin to display a snapshot of information regarding a specific project.

 If your school or community is seeking funding for a Safe Routes to School program, please view the application information below.